When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

-If you plan on doing some hiking then bring some sneakers.
+If you plan on doing some hiking then also bring some sneakers.

-Lots of people love to hike up the iconic Mount Otemanu.
-You don’t need to bring hiking boots as the hike isn’t too difficult, a pair of sneakers or walking shoes will be fine.
+I ended up doing the hike up the iconic Mount Otemanu.
+You don’t need to bring hiking boots but you will need a good pair of sneakers or walking shoes.